patrickcping/pingone-go-sdk-v2/management/docs/TemplateContentPush.md

 ### NewTemplateContentPush

-`func NewTemplateContentPush(locale string, deliveryMethod EnumTemplateContentDeliveryMethod, body string, ) *TemplateContentPush`
+`func NewTemplateContentPush(locale string, deliveryMethod EnumTemplateContentDeliveryMethod, title string, body string, ) *TemplateContentPush`

 NewTemplateContentPush instantiates a new TemplateContentPush object This constructor will assign default values to properties that have it defined,